ibm-cloud-docs/containers/cs_clusters.md

         Your CLI output matches the [locations for the container region](cs_regions.html#locations).

-    2. Choose a location and review the machine types available in that location.
+    2.  **Standard clusters**: Choose a location and review the machine types available in that location.
 The machine type specifies the virtual compute resources that are available to each worker node.

         ```
         bx cs machine-types <location>